Financial Advisor: Job Description

 What Soft Skills Do You Need?

-In addition to a degree and license, you also need certain soft skills, personal characteristics that you cannot learn through formal training, to succeed in this occupation.
+In addition to a degree and license, financial advisors also need particular soft skills, personal characteristics that you won't learn through formal training but instead were born with or acquired through life experience.
 Here are the most important ones:

 - Active Listening: You must be able to listen to and understand your clients' financial goals.

-- Critical Thinking: To figure out how to help your clients meet their goals, you need to evaluate all the data available.
+- Critical Thinking: To figure out how to help your clients meet their goals, your ability to evaluate all the data available is essential.

 - Reading Comprehension: It is necessary to understand documents that describe various financial instruments.

-- Verbal Communication: You must be able to clearly explain the financial services you can provide to potential clients.
+- Verbal Communication: Excellent speaking skills allow you to clearly explain all the services available to clients.

-- Service Orientation: A desire to help people plan for the futures is important.
+- Service Orientation: Financial advisors must want to help people plan for their futures is important.

 What Will Employers Expect From You?